Hiking the 1200km trail end-to-end gave trekker Josh West a unique perspective. Here’s the parks he loved most.

 I felt my spirits lift as I absorbed the sounds of crashing waves, walked along jagged cliff edges, stepped out onto pristine beaches and absorbed the much-needed variation of this invigorating environment.

-Get your bearings: Newland Head Conservation Park is 91km south of Adelaide, between Victor Harbor and the ever popular Deep Creek Conservation Park.
+Get your bearings: Newland Head Conservation Park is 91km south of Adelaide, between Victor Harbor and the ever popular Deep Creek National Park.

 Josh West embarked on this trek as a fundraiser for the Black Dog Institute.